 - Advance equality of opportunity between persons who share a relevant protected characteristic and persons who do not share it;

 Foster good relations between persons who share a protected characteristic and persons who do not.

 It is because of this that we publish the following objectives for equality and diversity.
 We will:

 1. Close the gaps in achievement that currently exists between girls and boys

 2. Close the gaps in achievement between children who have different socio-economic backgrounds

-As a result of the Public Sector Equality Duty, we publish the following information about our pupils based on the October 2016 RAISE online data:
+As a result of the Public Sector Equality Duty, we publish the following information about our pupils based on the Ofsted Inspection Data Summary Report 2017:

-97.9% of pupils are recorded as white British.
+• 98% of pupils are recorded as White British.